 A thoughtful, well-timed gift has the ability to transform the experience that you provide clients.

 There are natural points of friction that nearly all businesses have in their client experience.
 One point of friction is when a client pays.
 It’s normal, especially when paying for something expensive, to feel a bit of buyer’s remorse (to feel uneasy about the purchase).
-A thoughtful gift around the time a new client might have these feelings is a great way to reassure her that she made the right investment.
+A thoughtful gift around the time a new client might have these feelings is a great way to reassure your client that they made the right investment.

 If you own an Apple product, you know what I mean.
 Just taking the item out of the box is an experience.
 Would you feel as comfortable dropping serious dough on the same item if it came in a plastic bag?